-I’m currently a multimedia journalist at the Whitecourt Star, a community newspaper for a town of 10,000 people in northwestern Alberta.
+I’m currently a reporter at the Medicine Hat News, a daily broadsheet for a city of 63,000 in southeastern Alberta.

 My work has appeared on TVO.org, the Toronto Sun, the Canadian Centre for Policy Alternatives and numerous campus publications.
 I served as editor-in-chief of Convergence Magazine, the official publication of Humber’s School of Media Studies.